Large investments of federal money have been flowing to states and districts through Title II to help develop effective teachers and school leaders.

-K–12 education policy, including charter schools, measures of teacher and principal performance, high-stakes testing and accountability, state and federal education policy implementation, and homework
+K–12 education policy, including charter schools, high-stakes testing and accountability, educator effectiveness, state and federal education policy implementation, and homework

 - School Reform